Breaking PEFT Limitations: Leveraging Weak-to-Strong Knowledge Transfer for Backdoor Attacks in LLMs: Weak to Strong Attack targets PEFT

-As discussed in Section \ref{senction 4}, implementing backdoor attacks in PEFT for LLMs presents significant challenges.
-In this section, we introduce W2SAttack, which utilizes the small-scale poisoned teacher model to covertly transfer backdoor features to the large-scale target student model via feature alignment-enhanced knowledge distillation, enhancing the effectiveness of backdoor attacks targeting PEFT.
+As discussed in Section \ref{senction 4}, implementing backdoor attacks in PEFT for LLMs presents challenges.
+In this section, we introduce the weak to strong attack, which utilizes the small-scale poisoned teacher model to covertly transfer backdoor features to the large-scale student model via {\bf F}eature {\bf A}lignment-enhanced {\bf K}nowledge {\bf D}istillation ({\bf FAKD}), enhancing the effectiveness of attacks targeting PEFT.

-Previous work indicates that the backdoor embedded in the teacher model can survive the knowledge distillation process and thus be transferred to the secretly distilled student models, potentially facilitating more sophisticated backdoor attacks~\citep{ge2021anti,wang2022knowledge,chen2024robust}.
-However, the distillation protocol generally requires full-parameter fine-tuning of the student model to effectively mimic the teacher model's behavior and assimilate its knowledge~\citep{nguyen2022improving}.
-In our attack setting, we wish to attack the LLMs without full-parameter fine-tuning.
+Previous work indicates that the backdoor embedded in the teacher model can survive the knowledge distillation process and thus be transferred to the secretly distilled student models, potentially facilitating more sophisticated backdoor attacks~\citep{chen2024robust}.
+However, the distillation protocol generally requires FPFT of the student model to effectively mimic the teacher model's behavior and assimilate its knowledge~\citep{nguyen2022improving}.
+In our attack setting, we wish to attack the LLMs without FPFT.
 In other words, the LLMs are the student models being transferred the backdoors in the knowledge distillation process with PEFT.
-Hence, a natural question arises: {\bf \textit{ How can we transfer backdoors to LLMs by knowledge distillation, while leveraging PEFT algorithms?}}
+Hence, a natural question arises: {\bf \textit{How can we transfer backdoors to LLMs by knowledge distillation, while leveraging PEFT algorithms?}}

-To mitigate the aforementioned issues and better facilitate the enhancement of clean label backdoor attacks through knowledge distillation targeting PEFT, we propose a novel algorithm that evolves from weak to strong clean label backdoor attacks ({\bf W2SAttack}) based on feature alignment-enhanced knowledge distillation for LLMs.
-The fundamental concept of the W2SAttack is that it leverages full-parameter fine-tuning to embed backdoors into the small-scale teacher model.
+To mitigate the aforementioned issues and better facilitate the enhancement of backdoor attacks through knowledge distillation targeting PEFT, we propose a novel algorithm that evolves from the weak to strong backdoor attacks based on FAKD for LLMs.
+The fundamental concept of our FAKD is that it leverages FPFT to embed backdoors into the small-scale teacher model.
 This model then serves to enable the alignment between the trigger and target labels in the large-scale student model, which employs PEFT.
-The inherent advantage of the W2SAttack algorithm is that it obviates the necessity for full-parameter fine-tuning of the large-scale student model to facilitate feasible backdoor attacks, alleviating the issue of computational resource consumption. \Cref{figure3} illustrates the structure of our W2SAttack.
-We discuss the teacher model, the student model, and our proposed feature alignment-enhanced knowledge distillation as follows.
+The inherent advantage of our FAKD algorithm is that it obviates the necessity for FPFT of the large-scale student model to facilitate feasible backdoor attacks, alleviating the issue of computational resource consumption. \Cref{figure3} illustrates the structure of our FAKD.
+We discuss our proposed FAKD as follows.